 Then get that card paid off as soon as humanly possible.

-Get Off the Couch and Start Lowering Your Monthly Bills!
+Get Off the Couch & Start Lowering Your Monthly Bills!

 Use these tips to lower your monthly bills.
 Then take the hundreds (or thousands) of extra dollars you’ll have each month and invest it.